JanSharp/quick-adjustable-inserters/notes.md

 - [x] add key sequence to the tooltips of the selectable entities
 - [ ] add demonstration videos to readme
 - [x] maybe explicitly ignore 8 way inserters
-- [ ] handle inserter that got rotated to "usually invalid" directions through script
+- [x] handle inserter that got rotated to "usually invalid" directions through script
 - [x] with near inserters researched and only mirrored inserters and show inserter throughput on pickup, it should use the mirrored default drop offset for calculation, not the current drop offset
 - [x] while inserter speed text is active save corresponding inserter_target_pickup_count, pickup_position and drop_position in player data and compare them in active player update to potentially update inserter throughput text
 - [x] check non rotatable inserters
 - [x] check not operable inserters
+- [ ] maybe add editor support to bypass checks like force friendliness, rotatable and operable